-Our events are very successful in large part due to the mentor process that we use.
-Mentors are paired with participants based on several factors, including their core competencies, skill level, expertise and work style, then work alongside their teams during each event to help and guide them towards achieving their goals.
+Mentors are the lifeblood of the GPU Hackathon program and come from many different environments across universities, national laboratories, supercomputing centers, and industry.
+Mentors are paired with participants based on several factors, including core competencies, skill level, expertise and work style, then work alongside their teams during each event to help guide them towards achieving the team goals.

-It’s important to understand that these events are a shared community experience to collaborate--everyone benefits.
+These events are a shared community experience to collaborate--everyone benefits.

 Interested in Becoming a Mentor?

-Additionally, our GPU Hackathon team also provides mentors with access to training, help resources, scheduled check-ins, and support to ensure that mentors stay on track and engaged.
+From the beginning, mentors are provided with the guidance and support they need to be successful, including access to credentialed training, help resources, scheduled check-ins, peer-to-peer coaching and specialized skills-building to ensure that mentors stay on track and engaged.

 Read the spotlight profile of Max Katz, senior solutions architect from NVIDIA, to get a glimpse into the mentor experience and learn more about the colleagues you will work with.